 I see a lot of candidates that have crow-barred their career history onto 2 pages, and they often look messy and are hard to scan.
 The ability to scan a CV and get the information that you need about a candidate quickly is far more important than whether the information fits on two pages.
 If a CV is longer than 3-4 pages, then it risks looking a bit like War & Peace.

 I like CVs that are clearly sign posted and that have a good amount of white space.
 It should hit people with your core skills on the first page and leave employers wanting to read on.

 Some people list core competences (key skills) at the top of their CV and this can often be quite effective, particularly for those looking to make a slight change in their career.
-I see some candidates that don’t have a profile that is littered with HR job titles but when I have spoken to them, they clearly have a lot of HR experience.
+I see some candidates that don’t have a profile that is littered with specific HR job titles but when I have spoken to them, they clearly have a lot of deep experience across various centres of excellence.
 A skills section can draw this out before employers form their own assumptions of a candidate by scanning their job titles.